 The current scientific understanding is that the MWP was not 'as much' of a global event as it was a see-saw of the global heat content between the two hemispheres.
 Evidence also indicates that there was a slight global rise in temperatures.

 While the exact mechanisms and attributions are still being examined, it might be assumed that some aspects of slow feedbacks may have played a part.
 Possibly changes in ice albedo, seasonal shift and vegetation may have played a part.
 The MWP remains an interesting study area for climate science as better understanding of this period may provide better understanding of the related feedback mechanisms.
-This could help science understand better modern changes pertaining to current warming trends.
+This could help science better understand modern changes pertaining to current warming trends.

-All evidence to date indicates that current global temperatures are higher now than at the peak global temperature of the Medieval Warm Period.
+Evidence to date indicates that current global temperatures are higher now than at the peak global temperature of the Medieval Warm Period.